An Overview on Aviation Accident Law

 Sometimes, the Federal Aviation Agency (FAA) will be at fault for your plane accident, and that means you will want to include the agency as a defendant in your lawsuit.
-Because they agency is part of the federal executive branch, it traditionally enjoys immunity from lawsuits.
-But the Federal Tort Claims Act creates a way for you to bring a case when the FAA employee error causes a crash.
+Because the agency is part of the executive branch of the federal government, it traditionally enjoys immunity from lawsuits.
+However, the Federal Tort Claims Act creates a way for you to bring a case when an FAA employee error causes a crash.

 Aviation Disaster Family Assistance Act

-This act requires airlines to assist family members of people involved in plane accidents.
+As noted above, this act requires the NTSB and airlines to assist family members of people involved in plane accidents.
 Under this act, airlines must establish a phone line for family members to call for information; create a list of people who boarded the flight, which is provided to family members before it is made public; inform family members of deaths; and help transport family members to the location of the accident.

 This act creates a limitation on when you can file a products liability case against a manufacturer of an airplane.
 You may not be able to sue manufacturers of plane parts for certain types of planes, or when the parts have been is use for a long time.
 If you are considering a products liability case, you may want to speak with a lawyer to understand whether this act applies in your case.

 Many personal injury attorneys or aviation accident lawyers will provide free initial consultations to learn more about your situation and provide a case evaluation.
 Below are some common questions you might want to consider when meeting with a for the first time.